7 March 2017

-That’s really not good enough – they should be waving a red flag about such an important restriction.
+That’s really not good enough – they should be waving a red flag about such an important condition.

-I showed this exclusion to Fairer Finance Director Melissa Collett, who now leads our new complaints service following 11 years with the Financial Ombudsman Service.
+I showed this exclusion to Fairer Finance Director Melissa Collett, who leads our new complaints service, following 11 years with the Financial Ombudsman Service.

 She told me that has never seen a restriction like this before, and felt that American Express should definitely be bringing it to a customer's attention before purchase.